-Several states or conditions of the xmlif library are controlled by calls to the following XML statements:
+Calls to the following XML statements control several states or conditions of the xmlif library, including:

 - Initialization and termination.
-Before issuing a call to any other xmlif library statement, the XML INITIALIZE statement (see page 80) must be called.
-Similarly, the XML TERMINATE statement (see page 80) must be called when the COBOL application is finished using the xmlif library. - Empty array occurrences.
-As an optimization, trailing "empty" occurrences of arrays are normally not generated by the statements, XML EXPORT FILE or XML EXPORT TEXT (see pages 62 and 64, respectively).

-An empty occurrence of an array is defined to be one where the numeric items have a zero value and the nonnumeric items have a value equivalent to all spaces.
-This is the default state and is equivalent to calling the XML DISABLE ALL-OCCURRENCES statement (see page 81).
-It is possible to force all occurrences to be output by calling the XML ENABLE ALL-OCCURRENCES statement (see page 82).

-• COBOL attributes.
-For each element generated by the statements, XML EXPORT FILE or XML EXPORT TEXT (see pages 62 and 64, respectively), there is a series of COBOL attributes that describe that element.

-The default state is not to output these attributes.
+Before issuing a call to any other xmlif library statement, XML INITIALIZE (on page 93) must be called.
+(If XML INITIALIZE has not been called, any subsequent calls, for example, XML EXPORT FILE, will fail.)
+Similarly, XML TERMINATE (on page 93) should be called when the COBOL application is finished using the xmlif library.
+(If XML TERMINATE has not been called prior to program termination, there are no consequences.) - Empty array occurrences.
+As an optimization, trailing "empty" occurrences of arrays are normally not generated by the statements, XML EXPORT FILE (on page 73) or XML EXPORT TEXT (on page 75). - An empty occurrence of an array is defined to be one where the numeric items have a zero value and the nonnumeric items have a value equivalent to all spaces.
+This is the default state and is equivalent to calling XML DISABLE ALL-OCCURRENCES (on page 94).
+It is possible to force all occurrences to be output by calling XML ENABLE ALL-OCCURRENCES (on page 95). - COBOL attributes.
+For each element generated by the statements, XML EXPORT FILE (on page 73) or XML EXPORT TEXT (on page 75), there is a series of COBOL attributes that describe that element. - The default state is not to output these attributes.
 However, it is sometimes necessary for a following activity (such as a style sheet transformation) to have access to these attributes (specifically, length and subscript are often interesting to a follow-on activity).
-Using the XML DISABLE ATTRIBUTES statement (see page 82) does not allow attributes to be written (this is the default).
-Using the XML ENABLE ATTRIBUTES statement (see page 83) forces these attributes to be written.

-• Document caching.
-Some XML documents such as style sheets and the model files (the XML template file, internal style sheet, and schema files) are normally considered to be static.
+Using XML DISABLE ATTRIBUTES (on page 95) does not allow attributes to be written (this is the default).
+Using XML ENABLE ATTRIBUTES (on page 96) forces these attributes to be written. - Document caching.
+Some XML documents, such as external style sheets and the model files (the XML example, template, internal style sheet, and schema files), are normally considered to be static.
 That is, they are generated when the application is developed and are not modified until the application is modified.

+Note Under UNIX, the schema file that is produced by the cobtoxml utility is ignored by the xmlif library.

 As a performance optimization, when the xmlif library loads a style sheet or model file it is cached (retained in memory) for an indefinite period of time.

 This is the default behavior.
 Files in the cache may be flushed from memory if the cache is full and an additional style sheet or model file is required for the current operation.

 If style sheets are being generated dynamically, caching may be selectively enabled or disabled.
-Executing the XML ENABLE CACHE statement (see page 84), which is the default behavior, enables caching of style sheets and model files.
-Executing the XML DISABLE CACHE statement (see page 83) forces style sheets and model files to be loaded each time they are referenced.
-Executing the XML FLUSH CACHE statement (see page 84) flushes all style sheets and model files from memory without changing the state of caching (that is, if caching was enabled it remains enabled).
+Executing XML ENABLE CACHE (on page 97), which is the default behavior, enables caching of style sheets and model files.
+Executing XML DISABLE CACHE (on page 96) forces style sheets and model files to be loaded each time they are referenced.
+Executing XML FLUSH CACHE (on page 97) flushes all style sheets and model files from memory without changing the state of caching (that is, if caching was enabled it remains enabled).
 Executing any of the following statements causes the contents of the cache to be flushed: XML INITIALIZE, XML ENABLE CACHE, XML DISABLE CACHE, XML FLUSH CACHE, and XML TERMINATE.

 • CodeBridge flags.
-The data conversions performed by the statements, XML EXPORT FILE, XML EXPORT TEXT, XML IMPORT FILE, and XML IMPORT TEXT (see pages 62 through 66), use the CodeBridge library (which is built into the RM/COBOL runtime) to perform these conversions.
+The data conversions performed by the statements, XML EXPORT FILE (on page 73), XML EXPORT TEXT (on page 75), XML IMPORT FILE (on page 77), and XML IMPORT TEXT (on page 78), use the CodeBridge library (which is built into the RM/COBOL runtime) to perform these conversions.
 By default, the following CodeBridge flags are set: PF_TRAILING_SPACES, PF_LEADING_SPACES, PF_LEADING_MINUS, and PF_ROUNDED.